The US added Two Lebanese Linked with Hezbollah running an amusement park in Nigeria to SDN List

 The US Treasury Department’s Office of Foreign Asset Control added two Lebanese to its Specially Designated Nationals SDN list on February 26.
 The two men, Fouzi Reda Darwish Fawaz and Mustapha Reda Darwish Fawaz, are living and working in Nigeria.

-The two men whom are suspected to be members of Hezbollah terrorist group, according to the department, have their businesses added to the sanctions list.
-What this means is that the US believes that those businesses are used to further Hezbollah’s activities which is active in every continent on earth with a strong base in Iran.
+The two men who are suspected to be members of the Hezbollah terrorist group, according to the department, have had their businesses added to the sanctions list.
+What this means is that the US believes that those businesses are used to further Hezbollah’s activities, which is active on every continent on earth, with a strong base in Iran.

-It was though noted on Twitter by Sam Cutler, a sanction law expert that businesses 50% or more by SDNs are automatically blocked and may be subject to designation.
-Three businesses which include a supermarket (Amigo in Wuse II, Abuja, Nigeria’s capital), Wonderland Amusement Park and Resort in Abuja and innocuously named enterprise in Kano, KAFAK ENTERPRISES LIMITED were added to the SDN list.
+It was though noted on Twitter by Sam Cutler, a sanctions law expert, that businesses 50% or more by SDNs are automatically blocked and may be subject to designation.
+Three businesses which include a supermarket (Amigo in Wuse II, Abuja, Nigeria’s capital), Wonderland Amusement Park and Resort in Abuja and an innocuously named enterprise in Kano, KAFAK ENTERPRISES LIMITED, were added to the SDN list.

-In 2013, an article on Haaretz reported that Fawazes store weapons in the amusement park.
-The article also noted that the supermarket alone was estimated to worth $35 million while two commanded a multimillion-dollar retail enterprise that benefitted Hezbollah.
+In 2013, an article on Haaretz reported that the Fawazs store weapons in the amusement park.
+The article also noted that the supermarket alone was estimated to be worth $35 million, while the two commanded a multimillion-dollar retail enterprise that benefited Hezbollah.

 Wonderland Park occupies some 330,000 square meters.
-It’s an ultra modern world class recreation centre, the first and the biggest most equipped amusement park in the whole of Nigeria, a country of over 170 million people.
-Many elites and top citizens visit the site with their wards either on special days or just to cash some fun.
-I have been to the park twice, meeting in one occasion Nigeria’s most capped footballer and former arsenal player, Kanu Nwankwo with his family.
+It’s an ultra-modern world-class recreation centre, the first and the biggest most equipped amusement park in the whole of Nigeria, a country of over 170 million people.
+Many elites and top citizens visit the site with their wards either on special days or just to have some fun.
+I have been to the park twice, meeting in one occasion Nigeria’s most capped footballer and former Arsenal player, Kanu Nwankwo, with his family.

 The Park has a Ferris wheel, a small roller coaster, restaurants, an arcade, a climbing wall, and an attractive entry gate designed like a medieval castle.
 The Fawazes were apparently highly public, well-known, and well-connected entrepreneurs with a diverse assortment of businesses.